 So, a quick shout-out to my work for allowing me to have experiences like this.
 In short, the travel company my employer uses gets perks at hotels.
 As I’m checking in, I find out that I get free WiFi, a $50 credit towards brekkie, and $100 off any spa treatment.
 Oh!
 And an upgraded room to a suite.
 I am feeling pretty good.

-I get up to my suite and have a welcome card and some chocolates.
+I get to my suite and have a welcome card and chocolates.
 Words fail to describe these chocolates.
 I will have to insert a picture.
 Then, I get settled in because it is (was) Super Bowl (or Superb Owl) Sunday.
 I get a knock on the door with some complimentary water and fruit.
 What a deal.

 Lastly, there is a pillow menu.
 Like… wut.
 A menu… for pillows.
 The #AP4L will tell you that I have no need for this as I have no issues falling asleep.
 What a great hotel.
 After ordering some room service, I settled in for a night of texting with my pops and sis during the Super Bowl.
 A nice way to end the day.